wblabio/wblabio.github.io/wgact/consent-mgmt/google-consent-mode.md

 # Google Consent Mode

+!> Be careful with this function.
+It will lower your measurement accuracy in order to increase visitor privacy.
+Everything down to conversion tracking will be impaired.
+If you want to test conversion tracking it is best to disable Google consent mode.

 ## default settings

 ?> When enabled the default settings will be set to the maximum data privacy settings for all regions.
 Additional code allows consent management tools (like [cookiebot](https://www.cookiebot.com/en/google-consent-mode/)) to override settings according to visitor choice, and cookieless conversion tracking for Google Ads.